ckgardner25/curriculum/Lab_Equipment/DMM/README.md

 <img width="600" height="450" alt="DMM example" src="Images/current_meas.png" />

 ## Probe Connections
-1. COM- The COM port must always be connected to with our black probe.
+1. COM: The COM port must always be connected to with our black probe.
-2. A/mA/uA- Put the red probe into this port when measuring ONLY current.
+2. A/mA/uA: Put the red probe into this port when measuring ONLY current.
-3. V/Ω- Plug the red probe into this port when measuring resistance, continuity, diode tester, and voltage.
+3. V/Ω: Plug the red probe into this port when measuring resistance, continuity, diode tester, and voltage.

 ### Sources